-Spacious due to its Class
+Spacious because of its Class

 Decent Driving Experience

-Whatever the 2020 Mitsubishi Eclipse Mix’s sports-vehicle name, it won’t challenge the Mazda CX-3 or Hyundai Kona for sprightly driving dynamics.
+Regardless of the 2020 Mitsubishi Eclipse Mix’s sports-vehicle name, it won’t challenge the Mazda CX-3 or Hyundai Kona for sprightly driving dynamics.

 Strong Safety Scores

-The Eclipse Cross faces numerous subcompact crossovers.
-We’d say its nearest levels of competition are the Nissan Rogue Sport, Honda HR-V, and Hyundai Kona.
-The Rogue Sport is similarly sized for the Mitsubishi, and it’s relatively spacious and delicate, however it doesn’t look fancy inside or out.
-The HR-V is spacious, affordable, and fuel-efficient, but noisy rather than very peppy.
-The Kona is flashy, zippy, fun to operate a vehicle, and gas-thrifty, nevertheless it doesn’t cash rear-seat space.
+The Eclipse Cross faces a number of subcompact crossovers.
+We’d say its nearest competition is the Nissan Rogue Sport, Honda HR-V, and Hyundai Kona.
+The Rogue Sport is similarly sized towards the Mitsubishi, and it’s relatively spacious and delicate, however it does not look fancy indoors or out.
+The HR-V is spacious, affordable, and fuel-efficient, but noisy and never very peppy.
+The Kona is flashy, zippy, fun they are driving, and gas-thrifty, however it doesn’t cash rear-seat space.